Jesus' tomb re-opens in Jerusalem

-Discover new insights into the historical Jesus on the CNN Original Series "Finding Jesus," Sunday nights at 9 ET/PT.
+Program note: Discover new insights into the historical Jesus on the CNN Original Series "Finding Jesus," Sunday nights at 9 ET/PT.

 (CNN)It's one of Christianity's holiest sites -- the burial chamber where Jesus Christ is believed to have been entombed.
 Now following nine months of meticulous restoration, it's reopened to the devoted.